Synthetic G-jet-structures in modal homotopy type theory: Introduction

-Since this functor $\Im$, that we will call \notion{coreduction} from now on, allows us to build at least some abstract differential geometry relative to it, one might ask what role it plays in conventional geometry.
-The answer is, that concepts very close to it appear very early in the Grothendieck school of Algebraic Geometry, which is no surprise at all, since algebras with nilpotent elements were specifically used to admit reasoning with this kind of infinitesimals.
-However, the functor itself leaves the impression of a rather exotic concept under the names of deRham prestack \cite{GaitsgoryCrystals}, deRham stack, deRham space or infinitesimal shape and is usually used to represent D-modules over a smooth scheme or algebraic stack $X$ as quasicoherent sheaves over $\Im X$.
+Since this modality $\Im$, that we will use in our type theory, allows us to build at least some abstract differential geometry relative to it, one might ask what role the external functor $\Im$ from above plays in conventional geometry.
+The answer is that concepts very close to it appear very early in the Grothendieck school of algebraic geometry, which is no surprise at all, since algebras with nilpotent elements were specifically used to admit reasoning with this kind of infinitesimals.
+However, the functor itself leaves the impression of a rather exotic concept under the names of deRham prestack \cite{GaitsgoryCrystals}, deRham stack, deRham space or infinitesimal shape and is usually used to represent D-modules over a smooth scheme or algebraic stack $X$ as quasi-coherent sheaves over $\Im X$.
 A functor $\Im$ also exists in meaningful ways in non-commutative geometry \cite{KRSpacesNice}.
-In the face of these rather advanced use cases of the coreduction $\Im$, it might be irritating that we use it as a basis for differential geometry.
-But we will actually never really study $\Im X$ as a space --- what we are interested in is the unit or quotient map $\iota_X:X\to\Im X$, that provides us with the notion of ``\notion{infinitesimally close}'' we discussed above. \\
+In the face of these rather advanced use cases of $\Im$, it might be irritating that we use it as a basis for differential geometry.
+One reason $\Im X$ appears so infrequent in geometry might be, that it is quite hard to build intuition for what it is like as a space.
+If $X$ is a structured space like a manifold or a scheme, $\Im X$ will only be a manifold or scheme in degenerate cases.
+On the other hand, the relation provided by the map $\iota_X:X\to\Im X$ can be understood quite intuitively as ``\notion{infinitesimally close}''.
+This is how we will start to develop differential geometry based on $\Im$. \\

-We use Homotopy Type Theory like presented in \cite{UFP} throughout the article assuming a monadic modality \cite[Section 7.7]{UFP}.
-For an introduction to Homotopy Type Theory that goes very well with the goals of this article, see \cite{ShulmanTypeTheory}.
-Homotopy Type Theory, was shown to be a suitable language for \notion{Synthetic Homotopy Theory}.
-Another way to put the latter in more precise terms, is that Homotopy Type Theory has an interpretation in the $\infty$-category of $\infty$-groupoids (\cite{voeSimplicial}).

-It is conjectured that a similar thing holds for arbitrary $\infty$-toposes in the sense of \cite{Lurie}.
-So far, this has been settled for some classes of $\infty$-toposes (\cite{shulmanelegantreedy}, \cite{shulmaninversediagrams}) to which the $\infty$-toposes of interest in this article do not belong.
-However, all the rules we use except those for the strict univalent universe we assume starting in section \ref{section-fiber-bundles} are known to be translatable in a consistent way to locally presentable locally cartesian closed $\infty$-categories.
-Furthermore, the conjecture is already known to hold for a weaker version of univalence universes.
-It might be useful to know, that everything before section \ref{section-fiber-bundles} doesn't rely on univalence and could be interpreted in an ordinary 1-topos.

-When we speak of sheaves on a site $C$ with values in $\infty$-groupoids, what we mean is the $\infty$-category represented by a right proper local model structure on the category $(C^\op\to \mathrm{sSet})$ of functors on $C^\op$ with values in simplicial sets.
-We can make the following translations between Category Theory and Homotopy Type Theory (HoTT):